lmassaron/algo4d_2ed/Chapter03/ReadMe.md

-# Chapter 3 Content
+# Chapter 3 Content - Working with Google Colab
-This is the Chapter 3 content for Algorithms for Dummies, 2nd Edition.
+This is the Chapter 3 content for Algorithms for Dummies, 2nd Edition:

 *	Considering what Google Colab provides
 *	Using Google Colab to perform common development tasks